MichaelCade/90DaysOfDevOps/Days/day85.md

 ### Multi-model

 A multi-model database is a database management system designed to support multiple data models against a single, integrated backend.
-In contrast, most database management systems are organized around a single data model that determines how data can be organized, stored, and manipulated.Document, graph, relational, and key–value models are examples of data models that may be supported by a multi-model database.
+In contrast, most database management systems are organized around a single data model that determines how data can be organized, stored, and manipulated.
+Document, graph, relational, and key–value models are examples of data models that may be supported by a multi-model database.

 _Fauna is a flexible, developer-friendly, transactional database delivered as a secure and scalable cloud API with native GraphQL._

 Best for:

-- You are not stuck to having to choose a data model
+- You are not stuck on having to choose a data model
 - ACID Compliant
 - Fast
 - No provisioning overhead